nmshd/documentation/_docs_operate/configuration.md

 - The first value can be configured using the variable `infrastructure:httpServer:enabled="true"`.
 Note that the value is represented as a string in the environment variable and the Connector will rewrite it to its boolean representation.
 - The second value can be configured using the variable `infrastructure:httpServer:port="8080"`.
 Note that the value is represented as a string in the environment variable and the Connector will rewrite it to its number representation.
-- The third value can be configured using the variable `infrastructure:httpServer:authentication:apiKey:keys:default:key="an-api-key"`.
+- The third value can be configured using the variable `infrastructure:httpServer:authentication:apiKey:keys:default:key="a-valid-API-key-with-at-least-30-chars"`.

 ## Configuration options